-Kerrie Howard is a lawyer and experienced governance professional with an extensive background in financial services including having worked in the regulatory sector and has held external directorships in government-related entities and the community sector.
-Kerrie was appointed to CADB as a Business member in December 2015.
+Kerrie Howard is a lawyer and experienced governance professional with an extensive background in financial services including having worked in the regulatory sector and has held external directorships in government-related

 Inge Kindermann

 Inge Kindermann is a lawyer with extensive experience in restructuring, corporations and insolvency law.
 She is currently the Head of Legal - Lending Services at ANZ and previously held a senior position in private practice (Minter Ellison).
 Inge was appointed to CADB as a Business member in December 2015.